kbelleau/sebastian/README.md

   -h, --help    Show this help menu
-  -d <dir>      Specify the top level directory to search from -i <dir>      Ignore a specific directory from results (repeatable)
+  -d <dir>      Specify the top level directory to search from -i <dir>      Ignore a specific directory from results (repeatable) -l            Only list git repos, and skip default action
 ```

 --- examples